Herein we use the terminology of "cVEMP" for cervical VEMP, and "oVEMP" for ocular VEMP.

-One would expect that it would depend on the cause of the vestibular nerve lesion.
 The vestibular nerve has two main divisions -- inferior and superior.
-If the superior vestibular nerve is affected, such as in vestibular neuritis (or neuronitis), oVEMPs should work, while cVEMPs should not.
-If the entire vestibular nerve is affected, such as in acoustic neurinoma, both should work.
+If the superior vestibular nerve is affected, such as in vestibular neuritis (or neuronitis), oVEMPs should be absent on that side, while cVEMPs should be unaffected.
+If the entire vestibular nerve is affected, such as in acoustic neurinoma, in theory anyway, both should be sensitive and be diminished by the lesion.

 There is an odd pattern in the literature to attribute abnormal oVEMPs to "inferior vestibular neuritis" (e.g. Murofushi et al, 1996).
 In our opinion, this is circular reasoning at worst, and putting the cart before the horse at best.
 We would like to see autopsy confirmation that this entity exists and correlates with oVEMP testing -- this may take a long time.